Party of crooks and thieves: Origin

-In 2013 far-right politician Vladimir Zhirinovsky, speaking to Echo of Moscow, claimed to have used this expression in 2009.
-In 2010 liberal politician Boris Nemtsov, speaking to Radio Liberty, described United Russia as "a party of thieves and corrupt officials".
+In 2013, far-right politician Vladimir Zhirinovsky, speaking to Echo of Moscow, claimed to have used this expression in 2009.
+In 2010, liberal politician Boris Nemtsov, speaking to Radio Liberty, described United Russia as "a party of thieves and corrupt officials".

 On February 2, 2011, in an interview with Finam FM radio station, blogger and anti-corruption activist Alexei Navalny responded to the question about United Russia:

 The English translation "party of crooks and thieves" first appeared in an article of The New Yorker on April 4, 2011, by Russian-born American journalist Julia Ioffe.
 The expression was also used by The Economist in October and December 2011.

 Usage

 The slogan was widely used during the 2011 Russian legislative election campaign by parties and individuals.

 Posters, banners, stickers were common during the protests in 2011 and 2012.

-While reporting about the two sessions, i.e. National People's Congress and Chinese People's Political Consultative Conference, CGTN Russian, a Russian-language Chinese media platform used the term in its video to introduce China's efforts to contain corruption.
+The Russian-language division of CGTN, a Chinese state-run media, made a reference to "crooks and thieves" to promote China's efforts to contain corruption in a rap song about the Two Sessions.

 Public opinion

 A Levada Center survey on July 19, 2011, revealed that 33% of Russians agree that United Russia is a "party of crooks and thieves", while 47% disagreed.
 Another survey by the same center in June 2012 showed an increase in respondents agreeing with the characterization.
 Of the total, 47% agreed and 40% disagreed.
 The latest survey was conducted in April 2013 by Levada Center.
 For the first time since 2011, it showed the majority of Russians (51%) agreeing with the phrase.
-At the same poll, 62% of Russian said United Russia members are about "maintaining and strengthening their own power."
+At the same poll, 62% of Russians said United Russia members are about "maintaining and strengthening their own power."

 In February 2011, Navalny created a poll in his LiveJournal blog in which around 38,000 people participated with over 96% agreeing with the characterization of United Russia as "party of crooks and thieves".

 Reaction from United Russia

 On October 11, 2011, the Lyublinsky District Court rejected the lawsuit of United Russia member Vladimir Svirid against Navalny.

-On November 24, 2011, during a debate on Russia-1, State Duma Member Alexander Khinshtein (a member of United Russia) stated:
+On November 24, 2011, during a debate on Russia-1 between United Russia and the Liberal Democratic Party, State Duma Member Alexander Khinshtein (a member of United Russia) stated: